Skip to content

 Ah…The Dog Days of August… While the extended forecast shows high day time temperatures the nights are beginning to cool off… The days are growing shorter as the earth tilts, and it won’t be long until my favorite season to fly fish in Maine is here.
 I have already seen some early signs of Fall color along the backroads:

 Back home in Maine for over a week now, and the River temps remain around the dreaded 70 degree mark on my favorite trout and salmon waters… I have fished over six counties catching Rainbow Trout, Landlocked Salmon, and Smallmouth Bass.
-If you are still chasing trout and salmon right now…avoid light tippet and tackle, play them quickly, keep them in the water, and fish barbless hooks.
+If you are still chasing trout and salmon right now… play them quickly, keep them in the water, and fish barbless hooks.

 Other fishing opportunities?
 While trout purists may cringe at the thought, Fly Fishing for Bass in Maine is where it is at right now.
 Smallmouth and Largemouth Bass remain active during these high water temperatures and provide a lot of fun, and action for the fly fisherman until cooler (trout friendly) water temps arrive.
 I had a some great days recently including showing a boat-full of young fishing addicts the joy of catching Smallmouth Bass on the fly rod in Southern Maine.
 If you have forgotten what fishing is really about, check out these photos!
 It’s all about having fun on the water!